aws-samples/invoke-lambda-from-apigw-pulumi/README.md

 [Pulumi](https://www.pulumi.com/docs/iac/get-started/aws/) installed and configured on your machine

-[AWSCredentials] (https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html) configured on your machine
+[AWSCredentials] (https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html) setup and configured on your machine

 ## Getting Started <a name="GettingStarted"></a>